5 Amazing Reasons Music is the Best Gift To Humans

 Although these studies concluded that music has a significant impact on our brain functions, more specifically the cognitive aspect, note that it is not merely passive listening to music that engendered this.
 Instead, it is the active participation through training.

-So if you want your kids to perform better in school, why not enroll him or her in a music school.
+So if you want your kids to perform better in school, why not enroll them in a music school.
 It won't hurt to try.

 If your child does not do better, the lessons learned in the music class won’t go to waste.
 Your child could be the next Mozart we have been waiting for.